Last Updated on June 7, 2024 by Maged kamel

 For the non-round shapes, due to torsional, due to fixation on one side.

-If we have a look at an element of length L, due to opposite Torsional moments, one at the fixed part, the other one acts at the free end, and both act against each other.
+If we look at an element of length L, due to opposite Torsional moments, one at the fixed part, the other at the free end, and both act against each other.

 Check the τmax and φ in this case.
-By using the mathematical theory of elasticity for a straight bar is used for uniform rectangular cross-section, then τmax =T/c1*ab^2, where a is the longer side length, while b is the shorter distance, While φ=TL/Jpg will be replaced by TL/(c2ab^3)Jp as if Jp=c2ab^3, where c1 and c2 depend on a/b.
+Using the mathematical theory of elasticity for a straight bar is used for uniform rectangular cross-section, then τmax =T/c1*ab^2, where a is the longer side length.
+At the same time, b is the shorter distance, While φ=TL/Jpg will be replaced by TL/(c2ab^3)Jp as if Jp=c2ab^3, where c1 and c2 depend on a/b.

 c1=c2=1/3(1-0.63b/a) for case of a/b>=5 only.